Managing Short Links

 Once deleted:

-- The short link code is permanently removed.
-It will not be reused or reassigned.
+- The short link code is permanently removed and won't be reused.

-- Anyone who clicks the deleted short link will see a 404 (not found) error page.
+- Clicks will show a 404 (not found) error page.

-- All analytics data associated with the link is removed.
+- All analytics data for the link is removed.

-Because deletion is permanent, make sure the link is no longer in active use before deleting it.
-If the link is printed on materials, embedded in emails, or shared on social media, those references will all lead to a 404 page after deletion.
+Make sure the link isn't in active use before deleting -- any references on printed materials, emails, or social media will lead to a 404.

-Pro Tip: If you are unsure whether to delete a short link, disable it first instead.
-A disabled link can always be re-enabled later, but a deleted link is gone forever.
-Only delete links you are absolutely certain you will never need again.
+Pro Tip: Not sure whether to delete?
+Disable it first instead.
+A disabled link can always be re-enabled, but a deleted link is gone forever.

 Destination History

-Leenkies automatically tracks every change you make to a short link's destination URL, giving you a complete history of where the link has pointed over time.
+Leenkies automatically tracks every destination URL change, giving you a complete history of where the link has pointed over time.

 What Destination History Shows

-- The destination URL -- The URL the short link was pointing to at that time.
+- The destination URL -- Where the link was pointing at that time.

 - The date of the change -- When the destination was set or updated.